GreatHomeschoolConventions/GHC-functionality/README.md

 #Changelog

+- 2.4.1
+    - Fix a bug in woocommerce.js if max was not specified
+    - Handle cart quantities for 2017 Jeff Foxworthy promo

 - 2.4
     - Add Workshop CPT for handling individual dates/times/locations, with ACF relating to speaker and GoodLayer’s sessions CPT for the full description
     - Add ACF JSON save point to sync ACF fields